choria-legacy/marionette-collective/website/reference/plugins/registration.md

 You can see it's very simple, you just need to subclass *MCollective::Registration::Base* to ensure they get loaded into the plugin system and provide a _body_ method whose return value will be sent to the registration agent(s).

-As of version 1.1.2 the registration plugin can decide if a message should be sent or not.
+The registration plugin can decide if a message should be sent or not.
 If your plugin responds with a _nil_ value the message will not be sent.
 This can be useful if you wish to only send registration data when some condition has changed.
 On large collectives, registration messages can be quite high-volume.
 It's worthwhile to sample the size of your registration messages and multiply by the number of nodes to determine an appropriate frequency to send them.

 To configure it to be used you just need the following in your config: